nabydiahdh/scripts-schemas-snds/README.md

 # scripts-schemas-snds
- scripts to generate tableschema json files
+ scripts to generate SNDS Schema (json files) using tableschema